herajda/sql-playground/README.md

 This project is useful for learning, demonstrations, and experimenting with SQL syntax without needing to install any software locally.

-## Features (Planned)

-* [x] Flask web server scaffold
-* [x] SQLite3 database with sample data
-* [x] Frontend input for SQL queries
-* [x] Output panel for query results or error messages
-* [x] Schema visualization (ERD/UML-style)
-* [x] Syntax highlighting for the SQL editor
-* [x] UML-style schema viewer powered by Mermaid
-* [x] Password protected admin mode to manage databases
-* [x] Create databases from SQL scripts in the admin interface
-* [x] Generate databases using OpenAI (via admin UI or `openai_db_creator.py`)
-* [x] Toggle read-only mode to prevent modification queries

-## Setup Instructions

-1. Install backend dependencies: `pip install -r requirements.txt`
-2. Initialize the database with `python init_db.py`
-3. Start the Flask API using `python run.py` (default URL: [http://127.0.0.1:5000/](http://127.0.0.1:5000/))
-4. In `frontend/`, run `npm install` to install frontend packages.
-5. Launch the Svelte app with `npm run dev` and open [http://127.0.0.1:5173/](http://127.0.0.1:5173/).
-6. Copy `.env.example` to `.env` and set `ADMIN_PASSWORD=<your password>` (and any other environment settings).
-7. Admin endpoints require the `X-Admin-Password` header with the same password.
-8. The admin interface is available at `/admin` and requires the same password.
-9. The admin page also lets you create a new database by entering SQL or uploading a schema file.
-10. For OpenAI-assisted database generation add `OPENAI_API_KEY=<your key>` to `.env` and either run `python openai_db_creator.py` or use the admin page's "Create With OpenAI" form.
-11. Use the admin page's "Read Only Mode" checkbox to control whether regular users can modify the database.

 ## Running with Docker

-You can also build and run the application using Docker.

 ### Build the image